 If you are a student who needs academic accommodations because of a documented disability, please contact me and present your letter of accommodation as soon as possible.

 If you have questions about documenting a disability or requesting academic accommodations, you should contact Beth Rodgers-Kay in Academic Services (x6-3470 or firstname.lastname@example.org.)

-Letters of accommodation should be presented at the start of the semester to ensure provision of accommodations.
+Letters of accommodation should be presented at the start of the semester to ensure provision of accommodations, and absolutely before the day of an exam or test.
 Accommodations cannot be granted retroactively.